eScienceLab/eScienceLab.github.io/_projects/biocatalogue.md

 expired: true
 ---

-The BioCatalogue is a registry of life sciences Web Services and an open platform for Web Services registration, annotation and monitoring.
+The BioCatalogue was a registry of life sciences Web Services and an open platform for Web Services registration, annotation and monitoring.

 The BioCatalogue:

 - provides a single registration point for Web Service providers and a single search site for scientists and developers,
 - provides a curated catalogue of life science Web Services,